Sound design is used in many different areas, such as music production, movies, games, software, and television.

 When To Use:

-- Epic for creating old-school wah tones or creepy science fiction sample and hold effects.
+- Epic for creating old-school wah tones or creepy science fiction samples and hold effects

 17. Cableguys TimeShaper 2 Review

-Half-speed is something else in its respect, with the power of taking any hit or loop you can manipulate the playback pitch with many options for getting the desired sound.
+Half-speed is something else in its respect; with the power of taking any hit or loop, you can manipulate the playback pitch with many options for getting the desired sound.
 But this also offers the feature of hooking it up with your instruments in MIDI and manage the live playback loop!
-Visit Pluginboutique for more information.

-- The ability to choose a multi-band mode which manipulates two bands independently.
+- The ability to choose a multi-band mode that manipulates two bands independently

 - Design your own LFO’s